etendosoftware/docs/compiled_docs.md

 The combination of the prompt with the functional concepts, the tool that allows to read and analyze the OpenAPI Spec to see the available endpoints and the tool to make the API calls, allows the defined assistant to load the purchase and its lines.

-#### How to integrate Copilot with other API's
+#### How to integrate Copilot with other APIs

 The case of the purchase assistant is just an implementation to respond to a need.
 But, the usefulness of this is that, using the OpenAPI Spec reading tool as a base, the same dynamics can be replicated for a different API.
 For example, if we want to integrate Copilot with a [PetStore API](https://petstore.swagger.io/){:target="_blank"} that has an OpenAPI Spec file, we can create a tool that reads that file and provides the information to the assistant.
 This way, the assistant will be able to make calls to the PetStore API, without the need to know the implementation details of the API.
 What we should do is the following:

-- Create an App, describing in the App prompt the functionality we want the helper to perform.
+- Create an app, describing in the app prompt the functionality we want the helper to perform.
 In this case, describing that we need the assistant to know how to look up the exchange rates for us.

 The important thing is that the prompt is clear and that the assistant has the necessary context to perform the task.
 For example, in the case of the petStore assistant, the prompt should be clear that the assistant should be able to search for pets, add pets, etc. The prompt could be something like this: